 - Caring Community – As always, if you need help during this time please reach out to Temple Solel Caring Community at email@example.com

-- Committee Meetings – All essential Committee meetings should be done via Zoom or conference call.
+- Committee Meetings – All essential Committee meetings should be done online or by conference call.
 Please coordinate with the Temple Solel office 480-991-7414.

 - Cleaning – Our maintenance crew continues to follow our enhanced cleaning protocols.
 We are adding regular electrostatic disinfection to our cleaning regimen.

-Please let us know if you are on self-isolation, mandatory quarantine, have traveled recently to an area of concern and contact Peter Pishko, firstname.lastname@example.org or 480-991-7414 x 124, and we can help connect you with the right resources within our community.
+Please let us know if you are on self-isolation, mandatory quarantine, have traveled recently to an area of concern.
+Contact Peter Pishko, firstname.lastname@example.org or 480-991-7414 x 124, and we can help connect you with the right resources within our community.

 We are aware that the impact of COVID-19 may create a financial hardship for members of Temple Solel.
 As members of the Solel community struggle to buy food, medicine, basic items, and pay the rent, we want to be able to provide some relief.
-In order to do so, Rabbi Linder is leading an effort to establish Temple Solel Hardship Relief Fund.
+In order to do so, Rabbi Linder has established Temple Solel’s Hardship Relief Fund.